podio/podio-dotnet/webhooks/index.md

 string eventType = "item.update";
 string externalUrl  = "http://example.com/my/hook/url";

-int hookId = await podio.HookService.CreateHook("app_field", appFieldId, externalUrl, eventType);
+int hookId = podio.HookService.CreateHook("app_field", appFieldId, externalUrl, eventType);
 {% endhighlight %}

 Immediately after you create a webhook you must verify it.
 Verifying just means the URL you provided must respond to a special type of webhook event called `hook.verify`.
 See the full example below for how to verify a webhook.